Photo of August Gweon

 August regularly provides advice to clients on privacy and competition frameworks and AI regulations, with an increasing focus on U.S. state AI legislative developments and trends related to synthetic content, automated decision-making, and generative AI.
 He also assists clients in assessing federal and state privacy regulations like the California Privacy Rights Act, responding to government inquiries and investigations, and engaging in public policy discussions and rulemaking processes.

-In late August, the California legislature passed two bills that would limit the creation or use of “digital replicas,” making California the latest state to seek new protections for performers, artists, and other employees in response to the rise of AI-generated content.
-These state efforts come as Congress considers the NO FAKES Act (S. 4875), introduced by Senator Chris Coons (D-DE) on July 31, which would establish a federal “digital replication right” over individual’s own digital replicas and impose liability on persons who knowingly create, display, or distribute digital replicas without consent from the right holder.Continue Reading California Passes Digital Replica Legislation as Congress Considers Federal Approach
+On September 17, California Governor Gavin Newsom (D) signed two bills into law that limit the creation or use of “digital replicas,” making California the latest state to establish new protections for performers, artists, and other employees in response to the rise of AI-generated content.
+These state efforts come as Congress considers the NO FAKES Act (S. 4875), introduced by Senator Chris Coons (D-DE) on July 31, which would establish a federal “digital replication right” over individual’s own digital replicas and impose liability on persons who knowingly create, display, or distribute digital replicas without consent from the right holder.Continue Reading California Enacts Digital Replica Laws as Congress Considers Federal Approach

 With Congress in summer recess and state legislative sessions waning, the Biden Administration continues to implement its October 2023 Executive Order on the Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence (“EO”).
 On July 26, the White House announced a series of federal agency actions under the EO for managing AI safety and security risks, hiring AI talent in the government workforce, promoting AI innovation, and advancing US global AI leadership.
 On the same day, the Department of Commerce released new guidance on AI red-team testing, secure AI software development, generative AI risk management, and a plan for promoting and developing global AI standards.
 These announcements—which the White House emphasized were on time within the 270-day deadline set by the EO—mark the latest in a series of federal agency activities to implement the EO.Continue Reading Federal Agencies Continue Implementation of AI Executive Order